Irrela/Irrela.github.io/_posts/english/2019-01-01-Economist.md

 This mix of protection, spending and regulation comes at a heavy cost.
 For a start, it is a misdiagnosis.
 The pooling of risks is indeed an essential function of governments.
 But not all risks: for markets to work, actions must have consequences.

 In contrast to the accepted view, covid and the Ukraine war have shown that markets deal with shocks better than planners do.
-Globalised trade coped with huge swings in consumer demand: throughput at America's ports in 2021 was 11% higher than in 2019.
+Globalized trade coped with huge swings in consumer demand: throughput at America's ports in 2021 was 11% higher than in 2019.
 In 2022 Germany's economy repeated the trick, suffering no calamity as it switched rapidly from Russian gas to other sources of energy.
 By contrast, state-dominated markets like the supply of shells for Ukraine are still struggling.
-Just like the old complaints about trade with China—which has boosted Americans' real incomes-gripes about globalisation's supposed fragility have built a cathedral of fear over a grain of truth.
+Just like the old complaints about trade with China—which has boosted Americans' real incomes-gripes about globalization's supposed fragility have built a cathedral of fear over a grain of truth.
 Another flaw in homeland economics is to overburden the state.
 Governments are losing all restraint just when they need to curtail welfare spending.
 Ageing populations weigh down budgets with extra bills for pensions and health care.
 Rising interest rates make everything worse.
-Aftera bond-market crisis in 2022, Britain's right-wing government is raising taxes, as a share of GDP, by more than in any parliamentary term in the country's history.
+After a bond-market crisis in 2022, Britain's right-wing government is raising taxes, as a share of GDP, by more than in any parliamentary term in the country's history.
 As yields rise on long-dated bonds, indebted Italy looks wobbly again (see leader).
 America's rising debt-service bill will probably match its all-time high before the end of the decade testimony to the fiscal fragility of the new era.

 The least visible, but potentially most costly flaw is that homeland economics is a blunt instrument in a time of rapid change.
 The energy and AI transitions are too big for any government to plan.
-Nobody knows the cheapest ways to decarbonise or the best uses of new technology.
+Nobody knows the cheapest ways to decarbonize or the best uses of new technology.
 Ideas need to be tested and channelled by markets, not governed by checklists from the centre.
 Excessive regulation will inhibit innovation and, by raising costs, make change slower and more painful.
 Despite its flaws, homeland economics will be tough to restrain.
 People enjoy spending other people's money.
 As government budgets get bigger, the special interests that feed on them will grow in size and influence.
 It is harder to withdraw protection and handouts than to grant them-particularly with more elderly voters, who have less of a stake in economic growth.
 Anyone doe-eyed about the arc of history bending towards progress should remember that a century ago Argentina was about as rich as Switzerland.

 Plan for the road ahead